 The scope of Pink Tax pricing

 The Pink Tax doesn’t only affect adult women.
-A study from the New York City Department of Consumer Affairs found that young girls cannot escape the pitfalls of the Pink Tax because “girl toys” cost on average 2 percent to 13 percent more than “boy toys” that are the same other than their color.
+The New York City Department of Consumer Affairs study found that young girls cannot escape the pitfalls of the Pink Tax because “girl toys” cost on average 2 percent to 13 percent more than “boy toys” that are the same other than their color.

 Sure, you notice when your razor or shaving cream costs more than men’s products, but what about shirts?
 Pants?
 How can you tell if you are paying more for products that don’t have an easy comparison point?
 Merchants, brands and product quality vary, making it hard to determine a fair price without gender bias.